JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Resilio Sync.md

 In this section, we'll be setting up Resilio Sync for the first time.
 For this guide, we'll assume you want to setup a folder on your seedbox as your "synced folder", which will be synced automatically to your devices.

-### Setting Up Resilio Sync on your Ultraseedbox Slot
+### Setting Up Resilio Sync on your Ultra.cc Slot

-After Installation of Resilio Sync via the Ultraseedbox Control Panel, Upon first opening the Web interface you will be presented with this page:
+After Installation of Resilio Sync via the Ultra.cc Control Panel, Upon first opening the Web interface you will be presented with this page:

 ![](https://i.imgur.com/4ZmTnQ0.jpg)

 You will need to enter the following:

 * A **username** of your choosing
-  * This does not have to be the same as your Ultraseedbox username
+  * This does not have to be the same as your Ultra.cc username
 * A **password** of your choosing.